At the Museum

 Gallery Lighting

-Please be aware that lighting in the galleries may be dimmed to protect the art.
+Please be aware that gallery lighting may be dimmed to protect the art.

 Audio Description

 Verbal Descriptions use precise, non-interpretive language to convey the visual experience of artworks.
-Developed for those who are blind or have low vision, these guides are valuable for all visitors who seek an in-depth exploration of individual artworks.
-Currently, we have descriptions for the exhibition What Looms Large and are actively adding more to our collection.
-These descriptions can be found in an exhibition booklet at the exhibition's entrances and are available to scan with a QR code reader.
-Due to COVID restrictions visitors will need to use their personal device.
+Developed for those who are blind or have low vision, these guides are valuable for all visitors who seek an in-depth exploration of individual works of art.
+Currently, we are in the process of developing both Audio Descriptions and Visual Descriptions for works in our collection.

 Large Print

-The museum is in the process of creating large-print brochures of our exhibition text and we hope to have them available at the front desk for visitors soon.
+The museum is creating large-print brochures of our exhibition text, and we hope to have them available at the front desk for visitors soon.

 Visitors with Sensory Processing Disorders and/or on the Autism Spectrum: